Adityakarki0007/SQL-Project-on-AtliQ-Hardware/README.md

 1.Leant how to work and deal with the large amount of the data.<br/>
 2.Learnt how to write SQL queries for getting some required meaningful output from the data table.<br/>
-3.Some SQL tools like - Common Table Expression(CTEs), Self Joins, Pivoting data with case, Multiple Joins, Views, Stored Procedures,User Defined Functions.
+3.Some SQL tools like - Common Table Expression(CTEs), Self Joins, Pivoting data with case, Multiple Joins, Views, Store Procedure,User Defined Functions.

 Insights got from the SQL Queries :<br/>